Non NHS Services

 Private Non NHS Fees and Charges

-What if I cannot afford to pay a fee?
+What if I can't afford it?

-What if I only need a doctors signature?
+What if I just need a signature?

 Shared Care Prescribing with Private Providers and the Right to Choose